-Assign COF 2 if a background of paroxysmal AF is noted but is not present on admission, then manifests during the admitted episode of care (that is, AF was not newly arising during the episode of admitted patent care, it was a pre-existing condition).
+For example: allocate COF 2 if a background of paroxysmal atrial fibrillation (AF) is noted but is not present on admission, then manifests during the admitted episode of care.
+That is, AF was not newly arising during the episode of admitted patent care, it was a pre-existing condition.